-- Rents that consume a huge percentage of your salary
+- Rents that consume a significant percentage of your salary

-The most valuable way to address some of the pressures that life tosses at you is to connect with others who share the same challenges and exchange ideas.
+One wise way to address some of the pressures life tosses at you is to connect with others who share the same challenges and exchange ideas.
 Many people live only one paycheck from not being able to afford rent.
 What can you do to change that dynamic?

 You may need to make some sacrifices early on for more long-term financial security and protect yourself from already inflated monthly expenses.
-One way to do this is to choose a financial advisor who is already experienced in navigating the challenges you face with investing in your 20s.
-You may think that hiring a financial advisor is expensive and that you don’t need one yet.
-It may be more costly if you don’t make all the necessary decisions as you’re just becoming established, but firms like SD Mayer have the tools to help you make key decisions early on to better ensure your success, including podcasts and ebooks that are full of amazing information.
+One way to do this is to choose a financial advisor with ample experience in navigating the challenges you face with investing in your 20s.
+You may think hiring a financial advisor is expensive and that you don’t need one yet.
+Still, putting off crucial financial choices can end up costing you more and leading to regrets later in life.
+Firms like SD Mayer have the tools to help you make pivotal decisions early on to better ensure your success, including podcasts and e-books that are full of valuable information.

 If you’re in your 20s and are just starting to think about setting yourself up for success financially, consider talking with an experienced wealth advisor.
-SD Mayer advisors have decades of experience helping young adults like you with investing in your 20s (and your 30s, 40s, 50s, and 60s too!), so that your life can go in exactly the direction you want it to.
+SD Mayer’s advisors have decades of experience helping young adults like you with investing at all stages of life, so your future can look the way you envision.
 To learn more or to set up an initial consultation, contact us.